King Wehadkee Covered Bridge in LaGrange, Georgia

 Howard's Bridge in Lexington

-Poole's Mill Covered Bridge in Cumming, Georgia.
-Photo by Jackie Lerch, @jackielerch
+Poole's Mill Covered Bridge in Cumming, Georgia

 Poole's Mill Covered Bridge in Cumming

-A one-of-kind passive park, Poole's Mill Park is 10 acres of property that showcases a unique covered bridge.
+A one-of-a-kind passive park, Poole's Mill Park is 10 acres of property that showcases a unique covered bridge.
 The bridge, built in 1901, spans the shoals of Settendown Creek.
 After periods of disrepair, the structure was converted from private ownership and dedicated as a county park in 1997.

 Red Oak Creek Covered Bridge in Woodbury, Georgia.
 Photo by @mygeorgiaphotography